cliffhall/node-multi-server-chat/README.md

 updates all its peers about that user's connection status.

-When an instance receives a message for a user it doesn't know, it will forward it to any peers known to have a connection to that user.
+When an instance receives a message for a user it doesn't know, the instance will forward it to any peers known to have a connection to that user.

 Also, since a user could be connected to multiple server instances with separate clients, even if the user was connected to the server instance and sent the message, the message will  also forwarded